google/google-api-ruby-client-samples/service_account/README.md

-# Google+ Ruby Sample
+# Calendar Ruby Sample
-This is a simple command line example of calling the Google+ APIs in ruby.
+This is a command line example of calling the Google Analytics API & service accounts.

 ## Prerequisites
 Please make sure that all of these are installed before you try to run the